endor/karhu/ARTICLE.md

       });
     }

-One possibility is that we already have a token, the other is that the user just logged in and there is a user(name) and a password available.
-Either way I attach the token or user/password combination as a header and if the request is successful, I know that the user is authenticated successfully.
+One case is that we already have a token, the other is that the user just logged in and there is a user(name) and a password available.
+Either way we attach the token or user/password combination as a header and if the request is successful, we know that the user is authenticated successfully.
 Otherwise the backend will just return an error.
-This approach was relatively straight forward to implement and I did not really encounter any issues except that I had all the code in helpers before putting it in a separate model which led to relatively complex, unreadable code.
-Abstracting the requests into a backend model is quite common, as, for example, seen in the Backbone.js library where it is practised even more profoundly.
-The authentication code is unique for this example application though and always depends on the backend and what it expects the frontend to send.
+This approach was relatively straight forward to implement and the only issue I encountered was that the code became a little complex and unreadable.
+To fix this I refactored the helpers in to separate model.
+Abstracting the requests into a backend model is quite common, as, for example, seen in the Backbone.js library where it is a core part of the library.
+Authentication code is often unique per-application and always depends on the backend and what it expects the frontend to send.

 ### I18n

-A very common library for internationalizing JavaScript applications which is based on jQuery is [jquery.global.js](http://github.com/jquery/jquery-global).
-It provides us with methods to format numbers and dates and enables us to translate strings once we have loaded a dictionary for the current locale.
-Once we have loaded this dictionary, which is a simple JavaScript object with keys and translated values, the only thing we need to pay attention to is formatting numbers and dates in all places in the application.
-A sensible place to do that is in the models before rendering the objects to the templates, so in the product model it would look something like this:
+A very common library for internationalization in JavaScript applications is [jquery.global.js](http://github.com/jquery/jquery-global).
+It provides us with methods to format numbers and dates and enables us to translate strings using a dictionary for the current locale.
+Once we have loaded this dictionary, which is a simple JavaScript object with keys and translated values, the only thing we need to pay attention to is formatting numbers and dates.
+A sensible place to do that is in the models before rendering the objects to the templates, in the product model it would look something like this:

     var valid_to = Date.parse(product.valid_to);
     product.valid_to = $.global.format(valid_to, "d");